Hello World Flask: Create your first web app with Python

 app = Flask(__name__)

-We import the Flask class, which is used to create an instance, the so-called app, and from which you can perform multiple configurations at the project level, such as the database, sending emails, routing, among others, but, for now, only is used to create a route:
+We import the Flask class, which is used to create an instance, called app, and from it, multiple configurations can be made at the project level, such as the database, sending emails, routing, among others, but, for now, it is only used to create a route:

 @app.route('/')

-This decorator is used in the function that it decorates can be consumed from an HTTP request through the associated route; in this example, the path '/' is assigned to the view function hello_world().
+This decorator is used so that the function it decorates can be consumed by an HTTP request through the associated route; that is, in this example, the route '/' is assigned to the view function hello_world()

-When a user accesses the '/' path, Flask will call the hello_world() function and return the string "Hello Flask!".
+When a user accesses the route '/', Flask will execute the hello_world() function and return the text string "Hello Flask!".

 if __name__ == '__main__':